anthony-jourdon/Genepy/docs/source/usage.rst

 In this example we build a model with an oblique velocity field to impose extension at 30 degrees (counter-clockwise) with respect to the :math:`z` axis (can be seen as north-south direction).
-We use :py:class:`non-linear viscous <bcpy.ViscosityArrhenius2>` rheology,
+We use :py:class:`non-linear viscous <genepy.ViscosityArrhenius2>` rheology,
-:py:class:`Drucker-Prager plasticity <bcpy.PlasticDruckerPrager>` and
+:py:class:`Drucker-Prager plasticity <genepy.PlasticDruckerPrager>` and
-a combination of :py:class:`Dirichlet <bcpy.Dirichlet>` and
+a combination of :py:class:`Dirichlet <genepy.Dirichlet>` and
-:py:class:`Navier-slip <bcpy.NavierSlip>` type boundary conditions.
+:py:class:`Navier-slip <genepy.NavierSlip>` type boundary conditions.

 .. image:: figures/Oblique_extension.PNG
    :width: 400